Tips Bulletin

 Hydrogen peroxide is an essential part of most home first-aid kits.
 However, there are numerous hydrogen peroxide uses in the home that most people don’t realize.

 In this article, we’re going to explore twenty-two uses of hydrogen peroxide at home.
-Find out what is hydrogen peroxide and we’re going to help you learn how to dye your hair with peroxide.
+Find out what is hydrogen peroxide is and the best ways to use it in your home.

 Hydrogen peroxide releases oxygen when applied.
 It has antiseptic properties, so it cleans the wound and prevents infection when used for cuts and scrapes.
 Hydrogen peroxide is nontoxic.
 Its chemical make-up is H2O2, which is just water (H2O) with added oxygen.